diegoberaldin/MetaPhrase/docs/02_features.md

 ![tm](images/tm.png)

 The best match can be inserted via a shortcut and can be modified afterwards if needed.
 In addition to the "Matches" panel, the content of the TM can be browsed and searched as if it was a concordancer from the "Memory" panel.

+Memories can be exported and imported to/from TMX (standard _Translation Memory eXchange format_).
+The application is designed to work as much as possible with standard formats, so TMX is used also to save whole projects and even for the internationalization of its own UI.

 ## Glossary